manuelbl/JavaDoesUSB/README.md

 # Java Does USB: USB library for Java

 *Java Does USB* is a library for working with USB devices from Java.
-It allows to communicate with USB devices other than storage devices, keyboards etc., which implement standard USB classes the operating system takes care of.
-Typical cases are USB devices with a custom vendor-specific protocol.
+It allows to query information about all conntected USB devices and to communicate with USB devices using custom / vendor specific protocols.
+(It is not intended for communication with standard types of USB devices such as mass storage devices, keyboards etc.)

 The library uses the [Foreign Function & Memory API](https://github.com/openjdk/panama-foreign) to access native APIs of the underlying operating system.
 It only uses Java code and does not need JNI or any native third-party library.